 Microdermabrasion is a very gentle resurfacing technique, using the erbium laser but at a lower setting thus gently resurfacing, providing a boost to your complexion.
 It is a low-impact treatment that can become part of your regular skin regime and be repeated on a regular basis.

 Chemical peels are a great way to either gently or not-so-gently peel off the outermost layers.
 Chemical peels come in a variety of shapes and sizes, with your dermatologist best placed to choose the right one for your skin type and tone.
 Peels are making a comeback, with better peel ingredients and procedures and solid results for a smaller price.

-The UltraPulse uses tiny columns of laser energy that leave part of the skin intact to help speed recovery and reduce risks of laser skin treatment or a laser facial.
+The UltraPulse CO2 laser uses fractional technology to resurface effectively with fewer risks and less downtime than traditional CO2 machines.
+The UltraPulse uses tiny columns of energy that leave part of the cells intact to help speed recovery and reduce risks.

 The UltraPulse CO2 laser can be used to treat a variety of skin conditions, including:

 The erbium laser is a newer resurfacing tool, with shorter recovery times and less downtime than its hardcore friend, the CO2 laser.
 It is a very effective tool that takes off a slim slice of the top layer, but without as much heat as the CO2 laser.
 This laser also gives tightening and collagen renewal.

 Fractional machines are now another alternative to both the erbium and CO2 lasers.
 Fractional lasers only treat a specific area by shooting laser beams into the skin in columns.
 This leaves any cells outside of the column largely untouched, reducing damage and recovery times.
 This makes fractional treatments both very useful and less effective than other means.
 It is a compromise depending on your needs.